smartheim/ui-maintenance/js/readme.md

 # Developer guideline for javascript

-You can add your independant javascript files (ES6 modules!) into this directory.
+You can add your independant javascript files (ES6 modules!) into any `js/*` subdirectory.
-During the build all files in this directory are minified and made available under `js/filename.js`.
+During the build each directory is build, minified and made available under `js/subdirectory-name.js`.

-If you want to use npm dependencies (ES6-modules-only!) and bundle multiple files into a single file, put your files under `js/bundles/your-bundle-name/`.
+You can use npm dependencies (ES6-modules-only!) in your javascript files.

-The entry point file must be `index.js`.
+If you want to bundle multiple files into a single file, put your files under `js/your-bundle-name/` with an entry point file called `index.js`.
 During the build, a single, tree-shaked, minified file is created under `js/your-bundle-name.js`.

 No transpiling is performed during the build, as **all** javascript capable browsers